xen-troops/meta-xt-prod-devel-rcar/README.md

 During the build few directories will be created and additional dependencies will be fetched into them.
-The build system will create build directory `yocto/` for yocto's meta-layers, and `zephyr/` and/or `android/` directories, depending on the build options.
+The build system will create build directory `yocto/` for yocto's meta-layers, and `android/` directory depending on the build options.

 ## Building